armstrongsam25/InstagramFirstCommenter/README.md

 # InstagramFirstCommenter
-~OK, so basically this is DuarteDx's project and I just changed some css element ids to be updated with the new look of Instagram.
+----OK, so basically this is DuarteDx's project and I just changed some css element ids to be updated with the new look of Instagram.
 10/10 this project is a great starting point.
-I plan on making this bot search for a specific keyword in a comment and then comment on that comment with predetermined text.(armstrongsam25)~
+I plan on making this bot search for a specific keyword in a comment and then comment on that comment with predetermined text.(armstrongsam25)---

 ------FROM ORIGINAL README------

 This is a bot that will make a comment on a post as soon as it is posted on instagram.
 Just follow the setup instructions and replace the dummy data by a valid instagram account data for it to work.

 # Requirements